Jordan, Egypt, Germany and France put emphasis on two-state solution

 “Ending the stalemate in peace talks, the creation of political horizons and the restoration of hope through credible dialogue must be a priority.
 We emphasise the urgency of the resumption of serious, meaningful and effective negotiations on the basis of international law and agreed parameters directly between or under the UN umbrella, including the Middle East Quartet to achieve this peace,” stated the ministers.

-German Foreign Minister Heiko Maas was unable to join the meeting in person but was present via video call.
+German Foreign Minister Heiko Maas was unable to join the meeting in person but was present via video conference.

+The meeting was attended by European Union Special Representative for the Middle East Peace Process Susanna Terstal.

 The meeting also stressed the importance of upholding the legal and historic status quo of the holy sites in Jerusalem as well as the “indispensable role of UNRWA and the need to provide it with the political and financial support it needs”.